ligato/docs/docs/tutorials/03_rest-handler.md

 	REST rest.HTTPHandlers
 }
 ```
-Note that the dependency is defined as an `interface`.
-This means it can be
+Note that the dependency is defined as an interface.
+This means that it can be
 satisfied by any object that implements the interface methods.

 The `rest.HTTPHandlers`
-interface is defined in [`cn-infra/rpc/rest/plugin_api_rest.go`](https://github.com/ligato/cn-infra/blob/master/rpc/rest/plugin_impl_rest.go).
+interface is defined in [plugin_api_rest.go file](https://github.com/ligato/cn-infra/blob/master/rpc/rest/plugin_impl_rest.go).

+---

-Next, we can "wire" the dependency (i.e. set the instance) in the plugin's
-constructor.
-Note that we use the default REST plugin provided by the Ligato
+Next, wire the dependency into the plugin's constructor.
+The code block below uses the default REST plugin of `rest.DefaultPlugin`.
-infrastructure (`rest.DefaultPlugin`).
 Most Ligato infrastructure plugins
-have a default plugin instance defined as a global variable that can be used.
+have a default plugin instance defined as a global variable.

 ```go
 func NewMyPlugin() *MyPlugin {